 Transport is pretty good.
 Ferries go direct to Circular Quay (one end of the city) and buses and trains are surprisingly punctual and clean (less graffiti and abandoned chewing gum lodged under your seat)-see below for more info.

 Trains: Pretty fast and efficient within metro areas.
-More info: www.sydneytrains.info
+More info: transportnsw.info/routes/nsw-trainlink

-Cars: You may want to start with a rental-the cheapest option is Bayswater Car rentals (www.bayswatercarrental.com.au ) good bet if you don’t mind driving around in a white Toyota Corolla.
-Mid range-the usual options, like Thrifty and Hertz, are all available.
-For something a bit flashier, or for special weekend break, go to Sydney Luxury Car Rentals (www.sydneyluxurycarrentals.com.au) and take a ride on the wild side.
+Cars: You may want to start with a rental - one of the cheapest options is Bayswater Car rental (www.bayswatercarrental.com.au), a good bet if you don’t mind driving around in a white Toyota Corolla.
+Mid range-the usual options, like Thrifty and Hertz are all available.
+For something a bit flashier, or for special weekend break, go to Ultimate Rentals and take a ride on the wild side.

 Taxis: Taxi’s are less pricey than London but many drivers don’t know where they are going.
 The famous London ‘knowledge’ (NB two year training and killer exam taken by all drivers of London black taxis) is not required.
 Best to be armed with address (even if it’s a hotel) and if possible the nearest cross street.
 The nicest cabs are Silver Service and can be pre-booked.